.jpg

 Common issues with .jpg files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .jpg files
+• Compatibility Issues: Older or newer software versions may not fully support certain .jpg files

-If you're experiencing issues with a specific .jpg file, you might need to:
+If you encounter issues with a specific .jpg file, you may need to:

 • Ask the file creator to save it in a different format